ponder-app/ponder-app.github.io/index.md

 Users can subscribe to a conversation to follow it in real time just like regular text messaging.
 Subscribers will receive push notifications for every message in the convo.

-The message feed isn't driven by an algorithm — users only see the conversations that they subscribe to and they're guaranteed to receive every message in those convos in the order that they were sent.
+The message feed isn't driven by an algorithm; users only see the conversations that they subscribe to and they're guaranteed to receive every message in those convos in the order that they were sent.

 ## How does it work?